Coimbatore: History

 The region around Coimbatore was ruled by the Cheras during Sangam period between c.
 1st and the 4th centuries CE and it served as the eastern entrance to the Palakkad Gap, the principal trade route between the west coast and Tamil Nadu.
 The Kosar tribe mentioned in the 2nd century CE Tamil epic Silappathikaram and other poems in Sangam literature is associated with the Coimbatore region.
 The region was located along an ancient Roman trade route that extended from Muziris to Arikamedu.
-The medieval Cholas conquered the Kongu Nadu in the 10th century.
-A Chola highway called Rajakesari Peruvazhi ran through the region.
+The Kongu Nadu region came under the influence of the medieval Pandyas in the 7th century.
+The medieval Cholas conquered the region in the 10th century, and a Chola highway called Rajakesari Peruvazhi ran through the region.
 Much of Tamil Nadu came under the rule of the Vijayanagara Empire by the 15th century.
 In the 1550s, Madurai Nayaks, who were the military governors of the Vijaynagara Empire, took control of the region.
 After the Vijayanagara Empire fell in the 17th century, the Madurai Nayaks established their state as an independent kingdom.
-They introduced the Palayakkarar system under which Kongu Nadu region was divided into 24 Palayams(towns).
+They introduced the Palayakkarar system under which Kongu Nadu region was divided into 24 Palayams (towns).